Code-Institute-Submissions/buzzing-strings/README.md

 This section is only available to existing users.
 It displays a list of different type of guitars (classical, electric and bass) and also provides detailed guitar description.
 If there are no guitars to display, the user can use a link provided which will redirect to **Add Guitar** page.
-The user would also have an opportunity to update already existing content, using **Edit** button (redirects to edit content form), and be able to remove it completely by using
+The user would also have an opportunity to update already existing content, using **Edit** button (redirects to edit guitar form), and be able to remove it completely by using
 **Delete** button (this action cannot be reversed, once used it deletes the content and redirects to All Guitars page).

 #### Add Guitar